Nursing Association of Nepal

 The Nursing Association of Nepal is the national governing body of nurses in Nepal.
 The central office is located in Kathmandu.
 It is a member of the International Council of Nurses.

+The Nursing Association of Nepal coordinated patient care for 22,000 people after the April 2015 Nepal earthquake.

+The Association won a Risk Award from the United Nations Office for Disaster Risk Reduction.